webforj/webforj-documentation/docs/installation/local_install.md

 ## 4. Clone the Repository

-Once BBj and the required Webforj plugin are installed and configured, we can clone the "Hello World" repository from the Webforj Github page.
-This project comes with the necessary tools to run your first Webforj program!
+Once BBj and the required webforJ plugin are installed and configured, we can clone the "Hello World" repository from the webforJ Github page.
+This project comes with the necessary tools to run your first webforJ program!

 To begin, navigate to the [HelloWorldJava repository](https://github.com/webforj/HelloWorldJava) and clone the project to your machine.